nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 https://www.w3.org/TR/MathML3/

-For more detail about the MathML structure, please refer to each individual library's requirements.
+For more detail about the MathML structure, please refer to each individual agency's requirements.

 ### 4.3 Phonetics and other special characters